alyssaaj/react-projects/README.md

 # react-projects
 Various React Projects such as:
+- Digital Clock
+- To Do List
 - Color Picker
+- Counter
 - Food & Car Lists
-- Counter